cocoh-23/CL0Finder/README.md

 # CL.0Finder
-Two scripts that together automate the manual task of finding CL0 vulnerable endpoints.
+Two scripts that together automate the manual task of finding CL0 vulnerable endpoints ([Technique](https://portswigger.net/web-security/request-smuggling/browser/cl-0) discovered by James Kettle).

 ## Usage
 The best and easy way to use this tool, is to navigate any target you want proxying the traffic through Burp Suite, and export all the intercepted links **Dashboard** -> **Target** -> **Right click on your target** -> **Copy links in this host**.
 Its better to include every static asset such as .js and .css files, as CL0 vulnerabilities sometimes arise from specific requests to these files.